otaviofbrito/soccer-transfers/README.md

 # transfermarket
-Research in complex network of soccer players transfers
+Research on complex network of soccer players transfers